SMART-KENNY/DBX_GENERATOR/README.md

  - Don't edit the red highligted column

 Fourth from the schema sheet in dbx_scehma.xlsx
  - input your ddl (fields in the column B) and data type in column C
- - You may add comments if needed (in the designated comment column).

-Fifth always include the these fields at the bottom
+ - always include the these fields at the bottom
    - dbx_process_dttm
    - file_name
    - file_id
+ - You may add comments if needed (in the designated comment column).